glennludszuweit/MERN-BOILERPLATE/README.md

-# This is a booking application built with the MERN stack + GraphQL
+# This is a development boilerplate for a MERN application

-## Want to use this project?
+## To use this boilerplate

 1. Clone or download this repo.
 2. cd to folder and run npm install